redhat-developer-docs/Compass/Compass.md

 ### Developing a new ("Green field") application
 #### Start with monolith or microservices?

-## Our Reference Implementation: Brewery
+## Our Reference Implementation: Helloworld MSA

 ## Sidecars